concept of conducting a Fire/EMS study began the several community administrators in the

 Will additional communities be included in a future study?

 On September 22, 2016, the County Executive introduced the 2017 Waukesha County Executive Budget to the County Board.
-The 2017 Budget includes a provision allocating $50,000 of funding to provide follow-up analysis from the 2016 report or fund studies for newly participating municipalities.
+The 2017 Budget, which passed the County Board by a vote of 24-0, includes a provision allocating $50,000 of funding to provide follow-up analysis from the 2016 report or fund studies for newly participating municipalities.
 The budget assumes that municipalities participating in any future studies would help cover the cost of those studies.
-Please note that funding for future studies is contingent upon this provision being included in the final version of the budget passed by the County Board at its November 8, 2016 budget meeting.
+Any future study or studies would commence following the completion of the original 2016 Fire/EMS study.

 Who do I contact with questions?